Louisa121/Q_trunc/README.md

 # Q_trunc
-To correct the illumination intensity of nephelometers.
+To correct the illumination intensity of nephelometers in scattering efficiency calculation.
 Larger influences on bigger particles, e.g. dust.

 Normalized illumination intensity RR903 from Fig. 2 in Muller et al., 2009